manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Operators.md

 Requires [min_infix_len](../../Creating_an_index/NLP_and_tokenization/Wildcard_searching_settings.md#min_infix_len) for prefix (expansion in trail) and/or sufix (expansion in head).
 If only prefixing is wanted, [min_prefix_len](../../Creating_an_index/NLP_and_tokenization/Wildcard_searching_settings.md#min_prefix_len) can be used instead.

 The search will try to find all the expansions of the wildcarded tokens and each expansion is recorded as a matched hit.
-The number of expansions for a token can be controlled with [expansion_limit](../../Creating_an_index/NLP_and_tokenization/Wildcard_searching_settings.md#expansion_limit) index setting.
+The number of expansions for a token can be controlled with [expansion_limit](../../Creating_an_index/NLP_and_tokenization/Wildcard_searching_settings.md#expansion_limit) table setting.
 Wildcarded tokens can have a big impact on the query search time, especially when tokens have short length.
 In such cases is desired to use the expansion limit.

-The wildcard operator can be automatically applied if [expand_keywords](../../Searching/Options.md#expand_keywords) index setting is used.
+The wildcard operator can be automatically applied if [expand_keywords](../../Searching/Options.md#expand_keywords) table setting is used.

 In addition, the following inline wildcard operators are supported: